syncfusion-content/uwp-docs/uwp/Diagram/Getting-Started.md

 ---
 layout: post
-title: Getting Started with UWP Diagram control | Syncfusion®
+title: Getting Started with UWP SfDiagram | Syncfusion®
-description: Learn here about getting started with the Syncfusion® UWP Diagram (SfDiagram) control, its elements and more.
+description: Learn how to get started with the Syncfusion® UWP SfDiagram control.
+Explore setup, flowchart creation, nodes, connectors, and annotations.
 platform: uwp
 control: SfDiagram
 documentation: ug
 ---

-# Getting Started with UWP Diagram (SfDiagram)
+# Getting Started with UWP SfDiagram

 The following section helps you to build your application with SfDiagram.